artie-labs/transfer/README.md

 </div>

 ### Pre-requisites
-As you can see from the architecture above, Transfer sits behind Kafka and expects CDC messages to be in a particular format.
+As you can see from the architecture above, Artie Transfer sits behind Kafka and expects CDC messages to be in a particular format.
 Please see the currently supported section on what sources and destinations are supported.

 The optimal set-up looks something like this:
-* Kafka topic per table (so we can toggle number of partitions based on throughput)
+* One Kafka topic per table (such that we can toggle the number of partitions based on throughput)
-* Partition key is the primary key for the table (so we avoid out-of-order writes at the row level)
+* The partition key is the primary key for the table (to avoid out-of-order writes at the row level)

 To see all of the supported databases, check out the [Supported section](#what-is-currently-supported)